hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 # Changelog

-## 1.1.0 -
+## 2.0.0 - 5.9.2022
 - Upped TimberAPI dependency to 0.4.4
 - Fixed crash when game was saved and a link between floodgate and stream gauge existed
 - Fixed stream gauge high height slider not working properly with floodgates taller than 3
-- Added option to enable schedule only suring droughts
+- Added option to enable schedule only during droughts
+- Added automation for water pumps and dumps!

 ## 1.0.3 - 11.6.2022
 - Modified so mod works on stable and golem experimental